Bayesian Projection of Extant Refugee and Asylum Seeker Populations: Methods

 \subsection{Modeling Approach}

-Our modeling approach is informed by the conceptual framework for refugee crises.
-First, refugee and asylum seeker populations from each origin country are divided into segments corresponding to refugee crises.
-Next, a Bayesian hierarchical model of refugee crises is fit based on the segmented dataset.
+Our modeling approach is informed by the conceptual framework for episodes.
+First, refugee and asylum seeker populations from each origin country are divided into growth/decline periods.
+Next, a Bayesian hierarchical model is fit based on the segmented dataset.
 The overall pipeline is illustrated in Figure~\ref{fig:pipeline} using Mozambique, Somalia, and Honduras as examples.

-\paragraph{Segmentation} The time series for each country are first segmented into one or more refugee crises.
-We do so by identifying local peaks in the time series, which we take to be the peak of a corresponding refugee crisis.
+\paragraph{Segmentation} The time series for each country is first segmented into one or more episodes of growth and decline.
+We do this by identifying local peaks in the time series, which we take to be the peak of a corresponding episode.
 To identify local peaks we use a peak detection algorithm described by \cite{palshikar2009peakdetection} and implemented in the \texttt{scorepeak} package \citep{ochi2019scorepeak}.
-Once the peaks are identified, we identify the extent of the refugee crisis by looking for troughs before and after the peak.
+Once the peaks are identified, we identify the extent of the episode by looking for troughs before and after the peak.
 A \textit{trough} is defined as the minimum proportion observed between two peaks (or between a peak and the beginning or end of the time series).
-The start of a crisis is defined as the first year after a trough (or the beginning of the time-series) in which the refugee proportion $r_{c,t}$ is greater than 0.025\%.
+The start of a episode is defined as the first year after a trough (or the beginning of the time-series) in which the refugee and asylum seeker proportion $r_{c,t}$ is greater than 0.025\%.
 If such a year does not exist, the start is considered to be the year before the peak.

-Each crisis is next classified as ended or ongoing.
-A crisis is classified as ended if it is either followed by another crisis, or if the most recent observed refugee proportion $r_{c,t}$ is less than 0.025\%.
-For an ended crisis, the end time point is set to the year in which the last observation was greater than 0.025\%.
-All other crises are classified as ongoing.
-Ongoing crisis are further divided into being in the growth or decline phase.
-Countries that have a detected local peak on or after 2015, or that have a refugee proportion in 2021 greater than 80\% of the most recent peak, are classified as being in the growth phase.
-All other ongoing crises are classified as being in the decline phase.
+Each episode is next classified as ended or ongoing.
+An episode is classified as ended if it is either followed by another episode, or if the most recent observed proportion $r_{c,t}$ is less than 0.025\%.
+For an ended episode, the end time point is set to the year in which the last observation was greater than 0.025\%.
+All other episodes are classified as ongoing.
+Ongoing episodes are further divided into being in the growth or decline phase.
+Countries that have a detected local peak on or after 2015, or that have a proportion in 2021 greater than 80\% of the most recent peak, are classified as being in the growth phase.
+All other ongoing episodes are classified as being in the decline phase.